-When I had my first baby in 2013 I was living in Sydney and my parents were in the UK, half way around the world.
+When I had my first baby I was living in Sydney and my parents were in the UK, halfway around the world.
 I had no car but I’d seen so many other local mums out walking with a baby that I knew finding a good stroller was going to be essential.
+I wondered when can newborns go outside and really there was no need to wait.

 Instead of sitting in the house day in day out, we could get to appointments, get some fresh air and meet other mums who were also on maternity leave.
 When I said the stroller was my lifeline, it really was.